nodejs/admin/us-export-control.md

 INTERNET LOCATION(S): https://nodejs.org/en/ and https://github.com/nodejs
 ```

-## Licence validation
+## License validation

 In order to use the "Technology and Software-Unrestricted" (TSU)
-licensing exception, all licences must be OSI-approved.
+licensing exception, all licenses must be OSI-approved.

 All new repositories which are brought under the Node.js organization
-will be validated to ensure they include an OSI compliant licence
+will be validated to ensure they include an OSI compliant license
 before being accepted.

-PENDING: Will we solicit volunteers review the licences in the
+PENDING: Will we solicit volunteers review the licenses in the
 existing repositories, and if not completed by Dec 2018 we
 will ask the Foundation to hire a contractor to complete the review.